LinuxForHealth/docs/source/tutorials/quickstart.rst

 Tutorial Steps
 ==============
-Once you have completed the prerequisites, follow these steps to send a message to LinuxForHealth.
+Once you have completed the prerequisites, follow these steps to send a message to LinuxForHealth connect.

 Send a Message to LinuxForHealth
 --------------------------------